 The Mad Rock Mad Pad is one of the least expensive medium size bouldering pads we tested and has some of the thickest and stiffest foam out there.
 It was nearly impossible to "bottom out" on sharp rocks under the pad from any height.
 For its size, it is relatively light and compact.
-This is one of our Best Buy award winners for bouldering crash pads because it is among the least expensive, most versatile, and well-featured pads available.
+This is our Best Buy Award winner for bouldering crash pads because it is among the least expensive, most versatile, and well-featured pads available.
 That said, it is very stiff and low falls can be slightly jarring.
-If you don't do many tall problems, you might want a more forgiving pad with an angled hinge like the Metolius Session, our other Best Buy award winner, or the impressively plush Mad Rock R3.
+If you don't do many tall problems, you might want a more forgiving pad with an angled hinge like the Metolius Session II, or the impressively plush Mad Rock R3.
 Overall, the Mad Pad has the thickest piece of foam you can get for the money.

 Mad Rock Mad Pad Review

 Compare prices at 2 resellers Pros: Least expensive, compact (small but burly), thick and stiff foam (also a dislike)

 Cons: Thick, stiff square cut foam, hard to pack, hinged

 Manufacturer: Mad Rock